tmnestor/internvl_PoC/README.md

 └── verify_env.py         # Script to verify environment
 ```

-## Command Examples for All Environments
+## Command Examples

-Here are detailed examples of running different tasks, showing both the KFP-compatible module invocation pattern and the run.sh script approach:
+Here are detailed examples of running different tasks using the Python module invocation pattern:

 ### First, Set Up the Environment Variables